csye7125-fall2023-group05/tf-helm/README.md

 istioctl analyze
 ```

+> **NOTE**: Add the `sidecar.istio.io/inject: "false"` annotation to the metadata section of the pod template.
+This will prevent the Istio sidecar from being injected into that specific pod.

 ## Configuring the chart values

 For specific `values.yaml`, refer their specific charts and create their respective `values.yaml` files based on the dummy `values.yaml` file.